Multi-leaded power package

 The multi-leaded power package is a style of electronic component package, commonly used for high power integrated circuits, especially for monolithic audio amplifiers.
 It was derived from single in-line package.
 The difference is the lead arrangement; multi-leaded power packages usually have the lead bent to zig-zag pattern.
 Multi-leaded power packages commonly have more than three leads; nine-, thirteen- and fifteen-lead units are common, units with five or seven leads with TO-220 style are also manufactured.
 A notable characteristic is a metal tab with a hole, used in mounting the case to a heatsink.
 The physical view of multi-leaded power packages are simply stretched TO-220 packages.
-Components made in multi-leaded power packages can handle more power than those constructed in TO-220 cases, or even TO3 cases with thermal resistance no less than 1.5 C/W.
+Components made in multi-leaded power packages can handle more power than those constructed in TO-220 cases, or even TO-3 cases with thermal resistance no less than 1.5 C/W.

 One well-known STMicroelectronics brand of this type of package is Multiwatt.

 Typical applications

 Multi-leaded power packages are heatsinkable, and thus can be used in projects where a large amount of power is being drawn.
 The top of the package has a metal tab with a hole used in mounting the component to a heatsink.
 Thermal compound is also used to provide greater heat transfer.

-The metal tab is often connected electrically to the internal circuitry, ground and supply connection are common.
+The metal tab is often connected electrically to the internal circuitry; ground and supply connections are common.
 This does not normally pose a problem when using isolated heatsinks, but an electrically-insulating pad or sheet may be required to electrically isolate the component from the heatsink if the heatsink is grounded or otherwise non-isolated.
 The material used to electrically isolate the multi-leaded power package, like mica, needs to have a high thermal conductivity.

 In applications where vertical clearance is at a premium (such as ISA cards in computers), it is often feasible to bend the leads at a right angle and mount the component flat to the printed wiring board using a screw and nut.
 This often provides enough surface area to heatsink the component when power dissipation is moderately high.